 You’ve gone through a complete bathroom renovation project!
-Congratulations – you did it!
+Be it as a builder or an owner, Congratulations – you did it!

-But before you race off onto another home improvement project, we need to finish some bits and pieces.
+But before you race off onto another home improvement project, we need to finish some bits and pieces – Post renovation process.

 In this last step (Stage 5: Project Completion) I sum up some final thoughts & things to consider before signing off.

-There are a couple of things to consider upon completing you project, and they are – warranties and defects.
+There are a couple of things to consider upon completing your project, and they are – warranties and defects.

 By doing this, if you have a faulty tap, toilet or a problem with anything else in your bathroom you can easily locate the paperwork without having to go digging through draws to find lose paper.